Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Yaveon 365: The industry-specific ERP for the process manufacturing industry

-Standard functions are good, but they won't get you to your goal: maximum automation for more time.
-This is where Yaveon 365 helps.
+Standard features are useful – but they won’t get you where you want to go: maximum automation for more time.
+That’s exactly where Yaveon 365 makes the difference.

 Integration of ERP systems with other systems

-The integration of ERP (Enterprise Resource Planning) systems with other systems improves the flow of information and significantly increases the efficiency of business processes.
-By linking an ERP system with a document management system (DMS), important documents can be managed centrally and made available automatically in the context of processes.
-The connection of Electronic Data Interchange (EDI) enables the fast and error-free exchange of business data with partners and suppliers.
-In addition, integration with Power BI offers comprehensive analysis options by using data from the ERP system for in-depth business insights and reporting.
-An interface to Customer Relationship Management (CRM) systems ensures that customer information and sales processes are closely linked to central business processes, resulting in better customer service and increased sales efficiency.
+Integrating ERP systems (Enterprise Resource Planning) with other solutions significantly improves information flow and increases the efficiency of business processes.
+Connecting an ERP system with a Document Management System (DMS) makes it possible to centrally manage important documents and automatically provide them in the context of processes.
+Linking Electronic Data Interchange (EDI) enables the fast and error-free exchange of business data with partners and suppliers.
+Integration with Power BI adds extensive analytics by transforming ERP data into in-depth business insights and reports.
+Finally, connecting to Customer Relationship Management (CRM) systems ensures that customer information and sales processes are closely tied to core business operations – resulting in better customer service and greater sales efficiency.

 The importance of ERP systems in highly regulated industries